-Students enrolled in the graduate course will have the following requirements imposed on them in addition to those present for the undergraduate course:
+Students enrolled in the graduate course (ENU 6375) will have the following requirements imposed on them in addition to those present for the undergraduate course (ENU 4370):

-- Additional complexity in the form of more involved and additional cases to consider for modeling and simulation problems. - Graduate students will be required to present a one-hour lecture on a pre-approved special topic related to the nuclear fuel cycle and will be assessed based on a jointly developed rubric. - Graduate students will have additional problems and/or more challenging problems on assigned homework, quizzes, projects, and exams. - Graduate students will be responsible for learning and implementing advanced simulation and modeling codes to solve problems in assigned projects, homework, and exams. - Graduate students will be assessed on more demanding performance criteria for all assignments.
+- Additional complexity in the form of more involved and additional cases to consider for modeling and simulation problems. - Graduate students will be required to present a one-hour lecture on a pre-approved special topic related to the nuclear fuel cycle and will be assessed based on a jointly developed rubric. - Graduate students will have additional problems and/or more challenging problems on assigned homework, quizzes, and exams. - Graduate students will be responsible for learning and implementing advanced simulation and modeling codes to solve problems in assigned projects, homework, and exams. - Graduate students will be assessed on more demanding performance criteria on individual assignments (i.e., implement advanced numerical methods and modern programing methods and professional document preparation) as well as for the overall course outcomes.